 Before you kick off the process, it’s crucial to determine the goals you aim to achieve with the documentation.
 Setting actionable and achievable goals will set you up for success right off the bat.

-The goal setting must be done after consulting employees about the problems they are facing at work.
+The goal setting should be done after consulting employees about the problems they are facing at work.

-For example, if new hires encounter challenges understanding how specific tasks should be performed, then employee onboarding can be one of the key objectives.
-On the other hand, if there is inconsistency and inefficiency in your business operations, you can create a process document to bridge this gap.
+For example, if new hires encounter challenges understanding how to perform specific tasks, then employee onboarding can be one of the key objectives.
+On the other hand, if there is inconsistency and misalignments in your business processes, you can create a process document to bridge this gap.

-Similarly, there can be several objectives for undertaking this initiative depending on the challenges your business and your workforce are facing.
+Similarly, there can be several other objectives depending on the challenges your business is encountering.

 Step 2: Define the Scope of Your Processes